Benefits of Studying at Corpus

 The College awards a large number of prizes, scholarships and exhibitions to students whose academic achievements are particularly impressive.
 Any student who comes in the top 5% of their first public examination is eligible for a Fox prize, named after the founder and worth £500.
-Students who get Firsts or Distinctions in any examination before their Finals, or whose work is outstandingly impressive in other ways, are eligible for scholarships, valued at £200, and offering enhanced opportunities for study in the vacations.
-Those whose work is coming on strongly and are at the threshold of first-class achievement may be awarded exhibitions, of £100 plus extra vacation grants.
-We hold an annual dinner to celebrate the attainments of our scholars and exhibitioners, of whom there are currently 74, 31% of the undergraduate body; a special guest speaks after dinner, and students get to join other leading academic guests at their tables.
+Students who get Firsts or Distinctions in any examination before their Finals, or whose work is outstandingly impressive in other ways, are eligible for scholarships, valued at £200.
+Those whose work is coming on strongly and are at the threshold of first-class achievement may be awarded exhibitions, of £100.
+We hold an annual dinner to celebrate the attainments of our scholars and exhibitioners; a special guest speaks after dinner, and students get to join other leading academic guests at their tables.

 Vacation residence grants

-The College supports study in the vacations by offering financial support to each student for up to 14 days residence out of term each year for academic purposes.
-Scholars and exhibitioners are allowed 28 and 21 days, respectively, and other students may receive larger grants on application to the Senior Tutor.
-We try to be as flexible as we can in allowing students to come up for longer periods at their own expense.
+The College supports study in the vacations by offering financial support to each student for up to 14 days residence out of term each year for academic purposes, and students may receive larger grants on application.
+We try to be as flexible as we can in allowing students to come up for slightly longer periods at their own expense.